cloudmesh-community/sp19-516-124/project-report/report.md

 Then click `save`.

-Note: If you have not configured the `port` that virtaul machine connection will occur, then connection will not be successful.
+Note: If you have not configured the `port` that virtual machine connection will occur, then connection will not be successful.

 In the Virtual machine settings click `Connect` and review the connection settings.